ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-removal.md

 The Hybrid Cloud Services deployment can be administered from the management portal by using a browser-based user interface.

 1. In a web browser, enter the IP address that is assigned to the Hybrid Cloud Services, and specify the port number 9443.
 For example, `https://HCXip:9443`.
 2. The Hybrid Cloud Services user interface opens in a web browser window by using SSL.
 If necessary, accept the security certificate.
-The VMware Hybridity and Networking log in screen opens.
+The VMware® Hybridity and Networking log in screen opens.
-3. Enter the user name and password.
-By default, the user name is Admin.
+3. Enter the username and password.
+By default, the username is Admin.
 The password is the value that was supplied when the Hybrid Cloud Services virtual appliance was installed.

 **Next topic:** [Glossary of HCX components and terms](/docs/vmwaresolutions?topic=vmwaresolutions-hcxclient-components)